Blog

 Starbucks launched its progressive web app and online ordering system in 2017 for customers who may not have reliable access to the internet throughout the day.
 The ultra-responsive web app delivers smooth animations, a small file size, and caching.
 Coffee drinkers can browse their local Starbucks menu, view nutrition information, and see a real-time update of when their coffee order will be ready for pickup.

-How to develop your web app: high-code vs. low-code vs. no-code
+How to create your web app: high-code vs. low-code vs. no-code

 Before designing your web app, it's important to understand the difference between high-code, low-code, and no-code development to determine which approach best aligns with your project needs.